cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 ```

 :::note
-If you need a DApp in a different language, change the `python` argument according to the [available templates](https://docs.sunodo.io/guide/creating/available-templates).
+If you need a dApp in a different language, change the `python` argument according to the [available templates](https://docs.sunodo.io/guide/creating/available-templates).
 :::

 ### Building with Sunodo